 Mcg-128-Xsl-RR-64 (Pcg64-fast): 235.54 ns

 xoshiro256++: 233.41 ns

 That is more than a factor of 2 improvement in speed.
-Obtaining this required manually optimizing the rotation of the rotation of the X values.
+Obtaining this required manually optimizing the rotation of the X values.
 For whatever reason LLVM was not great at doing that automatically.
 So if the function is not inlined it is not as fast, but there is a performance gain over the other algorithms.
 There may be opportunities to optimize this in the future.

 Ultimately it all comes down to quality.
 How can we be sure we are actually getting good output?

 There are three major test suites for random number generators: